GitHub Actions Example: Syncing Markdown

 GitHub Action, you can sync them to ReadMe every time they're updated in GitHub.
 Let's go over how to set this up!

-In order to construct the file by hand, you'll first want to grab a project version to ensure that your docs sync to the right place in your developer hub.
-That version will be passed via the --version
+In order to construct the workflow file, you'll first want to grab a project version or branch to ensure that your docs sync to the right place in your developer hub.
+That version or branch will be passed via the --branch

 flag.
 See below for a full example: